Top 7 tips in selecting projects for a startup

 - If you rely on the external person or a new employee even if you know them personally is a risk.

-- In some cases this maybe the start of a new skill
+- In some cases this may be start of a new skill

 - It has got good financial gain and if you plan to outsource or do inhouse it has a good profit margin and you already know whom to outsource this to